This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GetAShot #CollectiveBias

 Seasonal Flu Care Package

 This summer I’ve been working with an older gentleman (let’s call him Mr. C) who recently lost his wife.
 He doesn’t have any other family that can help him through his grief and financial difficulties.
 Our church is helping him with some financial aid, with financial counseling, with friendship, meals and rides to activities.
 He’s been on my heart the past 2 months that I’ve been working with him.
 I’ve taken him a couple of care packages the past 2 months, but, as a worrying mama, I still want to do more.
 I know that one of the sources of his financial difficulty comes from the expense of his medical care and prescriptions.
-As I’ve started preparing my family for flu season, I decided that I’d do what I can to help Mr. C prepare for flu season also.
+As I’ve started preparing my family for flu season, I decided that I’d do what I can to help Mr. C prepare for flu season also with a care package for the flu.

 I popped over to Walgreens to get a gift card so that Mr. C can get a flu shot.
 Did you know that you can get a flu shot at your local Walgreens?
 How easy is that?
 Transportation is often a challenge for Mr. C, but I know that he can easily get to Walgreens since it’s just around the corner.
 If you’d like to donate a gift card for a flu shot, you can check the Walgreens’ website for the cost in your area.